ccsl-usp/modelo-latex/README.md

 pgfplots, appendix, iftex, keyval, cancel, and hologo.
 Several others are loaded indirectly by these.

 The default fonts depend on these packages: lmodern, fix-cm, libertinus, libertinust1math, fourier-orns, and sourcecodepro.

-The example presentation and poster use beamer, beamerposter, appendixnumberbeamer, qrcode, and beamertheme-metropolis.
+The example presentation uses beamer, appendixnumberbeamer, qrcode, and beamertheme-metropolis.

 As of 2021, in debian/ubuntu systems, you need to install (with their dependencies) at least: texlive-base, texlive-latex-base,